 The purpose of the requirement is to promote interdisciplinary training and the three courses must be distributed across three different departments.
 Students are also expected to acquire appropriate quantitative skills.

-Students may petition the DGS for credit for graduate courses taken at other institutions.
+Students may petition the Director of Graduate Studies for credit for graduate courses taken at other institutions.

 The examination consists of two components, 1) an evaluation of the student’s background knowledge, and 2) a defense of a research proposal on the student’s PhD research.
 The background test is meant to test the student’s knowledge and understanding of material in evolutionary biology, ecology and behavior.
 The evaluation of the research proposal is meant to assess and provide feedback on the student’s research plan and assess their ability to collect, analyze and interpret the necessary data.
 Both components of the exam should be completed by the end of the student’s fourth semester in residence and in cases of required revision no later than the start of the 5th semester.
 A typical timetable will be to take the background exam at the start of the fourth semester and to defend the research proposal late in the fourth semester.
 Under exceptional circumstances the student may petition the DGS for an extension of the time limits for the qualifying examination.